Why Should We Study Meiosis in Mammalian Eggs?

 Incidence of aneuploidy in human embryos is astonishingly high, occurring in at least 5% of pregnancies (1).
 Importantly, because most chromosomally abnormal human embryos die before birth, aneuploidy is the most frequent cause of pregnancy failure.
 Underlining this very fact, only ~0.3% of liveborns are aneuploid (2) whereas incidence of aneuploidy significantly increases to nearly 4% in stillbirths (embryo deaths that occur after 20 weeks of pregnancy) (2).
 This statistic further increases in spontaneous abortions where ~35% of embryos are aneuploid (2).
 A common form of aneuploidy is trisomy, where three copies of a specific chromosome are present instead of two.
 In spontaneous abortions, trisomies of chromosomes 16, 21 and 22 account for nearly ~50% of all trisomies (1).

 Despite the clinical implication of erroneous meiosis, we still know very little about the mechanisms that ensure accurate chromosome segregation in oocytes.
-Although recent advances in live imaging technologies and cytogenetics have allowed us to study meiosis at unprecedented details, much more is needed if we are to clinically intervene with human embryo deaths, infertility and congenital birth defects that arise from aneuploidy.
+Although recent advances in live imaging technologies and cytogenetics have allowed us to study meiosis at unprecedented details, much more is needed if we are to clinically intervene with human embryo deaths, infertility and congenital birth disorders that arise from aneuploidy.
 In the lab, we combine advanced microscopy with molecular cell biology and biochemical techniques to study the intricate mechanisms of meiotic chromosome segregation in mammalian oocytes.